jonasbarth/snakevolution/README.md

 Snakevolution is a project applying the concept of evolutionary computing to the game of Snake.

 # 2. Evolutionary Algorithms
-An evolutionary algorithm is a strategy to solve optimisation problems.
-Finding solutions for such tasks is often difficult due to the large search space, i.e. the set of possible solutions is too large to find an exact solution.
-An evolutionary algorithm approximates the solution to an optimisation problem by evolving a set of
+An evolutionary algorithm is a **strategy** to **solve optimisation problems**.
+Finding solutions for such tasks is often difficult due to the **large search space**, i.e. the set of possible solutions is too large to find an exact solution.
+An evolutionary algorithm **approximates** the solution to an optimisation problem by evolving a set of
 **candidate solutions** until a stop criterion is reached.